SokratisVidros/one-gulp-rails/README.md

 # one-gulp-rails
 Rails 5 API with Gulp powered asset pipeline

-This repo combines the most comprehensive and intuitive backend stack one of the most popular frontend automation tools.
+This repo combines the most comprehensive and intuitive backend stack with a powerful anc hackable frontend automation tool.
 Feel free to fork and customize it with your own Rails setup and relevant Gulp tasks.

 ## Features
 - Lean Rails 5 API backend stack